Null-Result Detection and Einstein-Podolsky-Rosen (EPR) Correlations

-As has been pointed out \textrm{[4]}, the Gedanken experiments discussed by Renninger \textrm{[11]} and Dicke \textrm{[12] }also admit ordinary explanations, so to speak, in which the lack of detection, although giving us information about the state of the system, does not necessarily imply that the system has been forced into this state by this very lack of detection.
-The same is true when we infer, from the absence of resonance fluorescence, that a quantum jump has occurred \textrm{[1, 13]}.
-Therefore, it seems fair to say that no unquestionable collapse inducing NR-detection measurement has been performed since the emergence of quantum mechanics, more than eighty years ago.
-Naturally, NR-detection reduction of the state vector is far from being a trivial fact, and its experimental verification is extremely important for the investigation of the foundations of quantum mechanics.
-More specifically, it is important to try to establish \textit{when} and \textit{where} the reduction of the state vector takes place (and even if it does indeed takes place), or if the quantum-classical frontier can be arbitrarily established \textrm{[14]}, or if indeed \textquotedblleft no elementary quantum phenomenon is a phenomenon until it is a registered (observed) phenomenon\textquotedblright\ \textrm{[2, 15]}.
+As has been pointed out \textrm{[3, 6]}, in\textrm{ }the Gedanken experiments discussed by Renninger \textrm{[13]} and Dicke \textrm{[14] }the lack of detection, despite giving us information about the state of the system, does not necessarily imply that the system has been forced into this state by this very lack of detection.
+The same is true, for example, when we infer, from the absence of resonance fluorescence, that a quantum jump has occurred \textrm{[3]. }Moreover, it is always possible to describe these experiments in another Lorentz frame in which the reduction of the state vector has not been induced by the absence of detection.\textrm{ }Therefore, it seems fair to say that no unquestionable collapse-inducing NR-detection measurement has been performed since the emergence of quantum mechanics (QM), more than eighty years ago.
+Naturally, NR-detection reduction of the state vector is far from being a trivial fact, and its experimental verification is extremely important for the investigation of the foundations of QM\textrm{ [15]}.